tresinformal/drakkar/README.md

 Medior developer|Teach junior developers                       |How to implement more advanced Issues, e.g. software architecture.
 May merge `git` branches
 Senior developer|Teach juniors and mediors                     |Direction of the software, by writing Issues.
 May merge `git` branches
-Sound           |The game sounds nice                          |The sound and music of the game [your]          |[suggestion]                                  |[here]
+Sound           |The game sounds nice                          |The sound and music of the game Tester          |Verify an Issue has been done                 |If an Issue has been done [your]          |[suggestion]                                  |[here]

 ## Short-term schedule